Before making an application

 Why do I need to speak to an assessor?

 We need to ensure that we fully understand how your project works so that we can communicate this to the panel making decisions on the allocation of funding.
 We need to be able to evaluate the strengths of your project in relation to other applications received and make a recommendation to the panel.
+It is also an opportunity for you to add any information you feel may support your application and to ask our assessors questions about the fund.

 I need help completing my application form